ToucanToco/peakina/README.md

 Wrapper around `pandas` library, which detects separator, encoding and type of the file.
 It allows to get a group of files with a matching pattern (python or glob regex).
-It can read local but also FTP/FTPS/SFTP and S3/S3N/S3A files.
+It can read both local and remote files (HTTP/HTTPS, FTP/FTPS/SFTP or S3/S3N/S3A).

+The supported file types are `csv`, `excel`, `json`, `parquet` and `xml`.

+:information_source: If the desired type is not yet supported, feel free to open an issue or to directly open a PR with the code !

 # Installation

 `pip install peakina`

 # Usage
-Considering a file 'file.csv'
+Considering a file `file.csv`
 ```
 a;b
 0;0